florpe/libsinter/protocol/README.md

 - `padding` : Whether the field's contents are padding and can be ignored.
 Defaults to false.
 - `signed` : Whether the field represents a signed integer.
 Defaults to false.
 - `cstringposition` : Indicates that the field is a null-terminated string and indicates its position in the variable-sized fields section, with zero indicating the first null-terminated string.
 A variable-sized field without this key comes after any null-terminated strings and extends to the end of the message.
+- `struct` : Gives the name of a struct definition that applies to this field.
+Struct fields are guaranteed to only contain fixed-size fields.

 The order of the fields is given by `(field["offset"], field.get("cstringposition", MAX\_INT))`.
 An empty description indicates that the reply should consist only of the mandatory header.
 A value of `-1` indicates missing information.

-In the future the following additional fields might be added:
+In the future the following additional field might be added:

-- `struct` : To indicate that the field should be interpreted according to the corresponding entry in the not-yet-existing `structs.json` file.
 - `flags` : To indicate that the field should be interpreted according to the corresponding entry in the not-yet-existing `flags.json` file.

 ## Testing